-- 11.1 The Co-operative will review this policy every 3 years unless amendment is required sooner due a change in statutory, regulatory or best practice guidance. - 11.2 The policy was developed in consultation with tenants, and other agencies.
+- 11.1 The Co-operative will review this policy every 3 years unless amendment is required sooner due a change in statutory, regulatory or best practice guidance. - 11.2 The policy was developed in consultation with tenants, Dogs Trust and the Scottish SPCA.